 For most Hodgkin lymphoma survivors, the medical side effects of treatment do not significantly affect life span.
 However, Hodgkin lymphoma survivors report significant concerns regarding their health status compared with other survivors of childhood cancer.
 This may result from the social and emotional effects of treatment during adolescence, when the adolescent may feel different from healthy peers.
-In addition, many Hodgkin lymphoma survivors experience long-term fatigue that may require lifestyle changes, such as taking a reduced course load at college or choosing employment that is consistent with the individual’s energy level.
+In addition, some Hodgkin lymphoma survivors experience long-term fatigue that may require lifestyle changes, such as taking a reduced course load at college or choosing employment that is consistent with the individual’s energy level.
 Learn more about specific coping strategies for this age group .

 Infertility may also affect the young adult who is hoping to someday become pregnant or father a child.
 Newer reproductive technologies may help some of these individuals; current treatment plans also attempt to reduce exposure to alkylating agents to limit such risks (see Frequently Asked Questions Regarding Hodgkin Lymphoma) .
 Learn more about sexual and reproductive health after cancer .

 The child’s family is encouraged to organize and keep a record of the child’s medical information.
-That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
+That way, as your child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
 The doctor’s office can help you create this.
 This information will be valuable to doctors who care for your child during his or her lifetime.
 ASCO offers cancer treatment summary forms to help keep track of the cancer treatment your child received and develop a survivorship care plan once treatment is completed.

-Children who have had cancer can also enhance the quality of their future by following established guidelines for good health into and through adulthood, including not smoking, maintaining a healthy weight, eating a balanced diet, and participating in regular physical activity.
+Children and teens who have had cancer can also enhance the quality of their future by following established guidelines for good health into and through adulthood, including not smoking, maintaining a healthy weight, eating a balanced diet, and participating in regular physical activity.
 Talk with the doctor about developing a plan that is best for your child’s needs.
 Learn more about the next steps to take in survivorship .